 A little girl, known as “Tai”, calmly approaches an elderly man undergoing a mental breakdown.
 Clutching a ragdoll in her arms, Tai converses with this man, her voice cheerful, her eyes radiant with mischief.
 The exchange then screeches to a halt.
 Tai exhibits a toothy grin and releases a mocking snicker before she mutates.

 Luminous purple shadows glimmer on Tai’s countenance and in the pitch-black background behind her as her facial features dissolve into nothingness.
-What once appeared to be a little girl is now reduced to a display of broken bones and frayed hair.
+What once appeared to be a little girl is now reduced to a corpse, a display of broken bones and frayed hair.
 Tai, however, is unfazed.
 Ignoring the rivulets of blood that flow from her right eye socket and the corners of her mouth (alongside the other changes), she leans closer to the elderly man and continues the conversation, maintaining her cheerful tone.

 Tai is not real.
 She’s a replica of an innocent soul.
 She’s an illusion, conjured by the Ongyou to assist in completing one of their cases.
 She’s a walking reminder for the elderly man of the life he robbed.
 On a surface level, Tai’s metamorphosis, observed from the man’s point-of-view, is both aesthetically pleasing and weirdly mesmerizing.
 On further examination, the sequence is an intimidation tactic the Ongyou employed to persuade the man into acknowledging his mistakes.
 Watching Tai transform and listening to her explain what the man did (“You cut me in half”) is enough to trigger his repressed memories and bring him a step closer to redemption.

 The experience also forces him to consider why he killed Tai (and his other victims) in the first place.
 Were his upbringing and social influences responsible for turning him into a murderer or was his behavior ingrained in him from the start?